-Peninsula Shotokan is part of Shotokan Karate of America (SKA), with practices led by SKA blackbelts.
+Peninsula Shotokan is part of Shotokan Karate of America (SKA).
 SKA was founded by Tsutomu Ohshima, one of the last remaining students of Master Gichin Funakoshi, who is widely considered to be the father of modern karate.
 We are proud of our direct lineage from the founding of karate, as well as SKA’s unique status as the organizer of the oldest, continuously-run karate tournament in America.

-Started in 1990, Peninsula Shotokan was the first SKA dojo founded by a woman.
-It is currently led by Erik Malone, a 3rd degree black belt.
+Peninsula Shotokan is currently led by Yodan Erik Malone, a 4th-degree black belt.

 Because of SKA’s strong resolve to offer high-quality martial arts to the public, we have remained non-commercial and non-profit.
 As a traditional karate organization, SKA has only three belts (white, brown, and black.)
 Fees are nominal and the only compensation received by Peninsula Shotokan instructors is the satisfaction of being able to pass their knowledge to the next generation of students.

 If you are looking for an authentic, challenging martial art, with deep cultural roots and passionate, dedicated practitioners, come and train with us!

 Benefits of Karate Practice

 Karate can be practiced by everyone at any age for self-defense, to strengthen the entire body, improve balance, efficiency of movement, breathing and overall health.
 No special equipment is needed.

 Karate helps to strengthen the mind, develop courage, fortitude, and the ability to achieve goals.

 Karate practice emphasizes spiritual values of courtesy, integrity, humility, justice, honor, and self-control.